gumaerc-testorg/21g.501-fall-2019/content/pages/in-class-activities-assignments-and-quizzes.md

 1. Practice the assigned drills in Class Activities.
 2. Memorize the assigned Hiragana.
-You should use online study material in the [Related Resources]({{< baseurl >}}/pages/related-resources) section as well as \[GW\] p.
+You should use online study material in the {{% resource_link 8a367e2f-3269-222c-f41f-8250db29e62b "Related Resources" %}} section as well as \[GW\] p.
 119.
 3. Hiragana Quiz 1 will be given in next session, so make sure to practice how to read and write hiragana up to "ho" by next session.
-Practice sheets and other materials are available in the [Related Resources]({{< baseurl >}}/pages/related-resources) section.
+Practice sheets and other materials are available in the {{% resource_link 8a367e2f-3269-222c-f41f-8250db29e62b "Related Resources" %}} section.

 {{< tdclose >}}